How Many Bank Accounts Should I Have?

 Pros and Cons of Multiple Bank Accounts

-To invoke a tried-and-true cliche, sometimes less is more.
-Opening separate accounts for each financial focal point in your life may seem like a good way to stay hyper-organized.
-But it can also open you up to some pitfalls that are easier to avoid with pared-down banking.
+Opening separate accounts may seem like a good way to stay hyper-organized, but it can also open you up to some pitfalls.

-• For business owners, separate accounts simplify your finances come tax season and, in some cases, may be legally required.
+For business owners, separate accounts simplify your finances come tax season (and may be legally required).If you don't monitor an account, there may be fees for overdrafts or falling below minimum balance requirements.

 How To Manage Multiple Bank Accounts